somaker/YSG03updater/README.md

-# ysg03updater
+#YSG03updater
-updater for YSG03 2022
+Updater for YSG03 2022
+For Android 9 and newer versions
+Only APK